 For the craft-minded, scrapbooking is the gift that keeps on giving - whether it's a DIY present or simply a way to keep memorable moments alive.
-But before you can jump headfirst into the brave new world of scrapbooking, you've got to get your feet wet.
-You'll find it's a pretty inclusive community out there - start with these seven pro tips to help your books stand binder-to-binder with the best of them.
+Here are six pro tips to help your create a scrapbook that will be cherished for years to come.

 1. Go Big

 When you think of scrapbooking, you probably imagine wallet-sized photos with lots of trimmings and decoration.
 But variety is key to making a project that pops, so mix in a few full-paged scrapbook photos to set off the smaller ones.
-Set your PIXMA printer to a size of 13" x 9" (a wide format that the PIXMA PRO-100 brings to life) and a hi-res dpi of 300, then cut down the image to fit your album's page.
+Set your PIXMA printer to a size of 12" x 12" (a size that the PIXMA TS9521C brings to life) and a hi-res dpi of 300, then cut down the image to fit your album's page.
 Once you've got those covered, embrace other photo sizes with this easy guide to resizing photos for scrapbooks.

 2. Templates, Templates, Templates